SungHoHong2/Leetcode-Experiment/medium/Reconstruct_Itinerary/README.md

 ### Reconstruct Itinerary
 **Backtracking + Greedy**
+- Concept
     - `Backtracking` is used to enumerate all possible solutions for a problem, in a trial-fail-and-fallback strategy.
     - `Greedy algorithm` is used at each step we would pick the destination `greedily` in lexical order
 - [Source code](source/backtrack.py)

 ```python